 What happens next?

 In a sense, the PD is a kingmaker, and no doubt that is why Renzi wants to stay on.
-Even though the national vote went clearly against him and he is generally accused of having caused the party collapse, Renzi has a hard time giving up his grip on power – no question, his unexpected victory at the European elections four years ago, in 2014 (he got over 40%), went to his head.
-Even in his (bumbling) television talk following the election, he couldn’t help but crow over his personal victory in his home district (in Florence, he got over 40% – again).
+Even though the national vote went clearly against him and he is largely the cause of the PD collapse, Renzi has a hard time giving up his grip on power – no question, his unexpected victory at the European elections four years ago, in 2014 (he got over 40%), has gone to his head.
+Even in his (bumbling) television talk, he couldn’t help but crow over his personal victory in his home district (in Florence, he got over 40% – again).

 The important point to remember is that both Renzi and other major exponents of the PD have said and repeated on television that the party plans to stay firmly in the opposition.
 Can they be an effective opposition with only some 112 lawmakers?

 Maybe they can.
 After Parliament convenes on 23 March, the situation will be clearer.
 Many of the newly elected may not closely toe party lines.
-And this will become obvious when the Presidents and Vice-Presidents of both chambers of Parliament are elected – that’s the first political move and it can’t happen before the parliamentary seats are confirmed by a special commission that won’t start working before 9 April.
+And this will become obvious when the Presidents and Vice-Presidents of both chambers of Parliament are elected (that’s the first political move).

 Mattarella, the President of Italy, is sure to be closely watching the parliamentary games since he is the one constitutionally tasked with entrusting the formation of a government to the “winner” (whoever that might be).
 The roadmap is in his hands, and he is widely considered the right person for the job.